wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-navigate-admin-portal/includes/3-manage-teams-use-policies.md

 The **meeting attendance report** setting controls whether meeting organizers can download the meeting attendance report.
 This is a per-user policy.
 Currently, you can only use PowerShell to configure this policy setting.
 To enable a meeting organizer to download the meeting attendance report, set the **AllowEngagementReport** parameter to Enabled.
 When enabled, the option to download the report is displayed in the Participants pane.

-#### Meeting provider for island mode
+#### Meeting provider for Islands mode

-The **meeting provider for island mode** controls which Outlook meeting add-in is used for users who are in Islands mode.
+The **meeting provider for Islands mode** controls which Outlook meeting add-in is used for users who are in Islands mode.
 This is a per-user policy.
 Specify whether users can only use the Teams Meeting add-in or both the Teams Meeting and Skype for Business Meeting add-ins to schedule meetings in Outlook.

 You can only apply this policy to users who are in Islands mode and have the **AllowOutlookAddIn** parameter set to True in their Teams meeting policy.
 Currently, you can only use PowerShell to set this policy.